-The Code42 app's backup sets can back up to separate destinations or to a single destination.
+The Code42 agent's backup sets can back up to separate destinations or to a single destination.
 If you back up multiple sets to a single destination, your file exclusions and retention settings apply to all sets.
 This article provides examples illustrating how these settings are applied when multiple sets back up to a single destination.

 This article does not apply to you if you have multiple backup sets that back up to one of these destinations: